joelmccracken/joelmccracken.github.com/content/automate-everything.markdown

-All of this made testing seem like a small piece of a greater, possibly more important practice, and for the first eight months or so of my practicing TDD, they bothered me.
+All of this made testing seem like a small piece of a greater, possibly more important practice, and for the first eight months or so of my practicing TDD, it bothered me.
 Until one day, inspiration struck.[Test Driven Development isn't *really* about *testing*, it is about *automation*](/content/automatic-test-driven-development.html).
 We can automate ourselves, and this